-These 12 Uncanny Celebrity Impressions by Other Celebrities Will Make You Die Laughing
+12 Uncanny Times Celebrities Impersonated Other Celebrities

 There’s no doubt that we love a good celebrity impression.
-They’re a surefire way to make us laugh and no matter how bad they are, there is almost always one spot-on idiosyncratic behavior that never fails to make us crack up.
+They’re a surefire way to make us laugh, and no matter how bad they are, there is almost always one spot-on idiosyncratic behavior that never fails to make us crack up.
 But something we love even more is when those celebrity impressions happen to be by another celebrity.

 Who better to impersonate a star than their A-list best friend who has spent more time with them than a random comedian on the internet?
 To add a little laughter to your day, we rounded up 12 uncanny celebrity impressions by other celebrities.
-From Selena Gomez‘s spot-on impersonation of Taylor Swift to Anna Kendrick‘s pitch-perfect Kristen Stewart accent, check out these hilariously funny celebrity impressions, ahead.
+Check out these hilariously funny celebrity impressions, from Selena Gomez’s spot-on impersonation of Taylor Swift to Anna Kendrick’s pitch-perfect Kristen Stewart accent, ahead.

 1. Anna Kendrick as Kristen Stewart